Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 ## Installation and Usage
 ### Prerequisites
-- A DevRev account and snap-in access.
+- A DevRev account and Slack account.
 - Generate PAT and SLACK_API_TOKEN.
 - Slack workspace with a channel to post sprint summaries.